RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 = The validator will start up and start logging to standard output.
-You can stop it by sending it CTRL-C. There is currently no example script provided to run this as a background service logging to a file, but... you can probably build your own for the time being if you need it..
+You can stop it by sending it CTRL-C. There is currently no example script provided to run this as a background service logging to a file.

 = Once started you can access the User Interface here: http://yourhost:http-port/    (eg. http://localhost:8080/)